gaehlerm/SoftwareEngineering/README.md

 As a conclusion I would say that Agile is generally the better approach than waterfall.
 But it only works if you first build a solid basement for your code, you write well tested code and you refactor frequently.

 In an Agile project it is important to cut the tickets as small as possible.
 This clarifies the task and minimizes the risk of a ticket to fail within a sprint.
 Small tickets are much easier to estimate.
-Figuring out the number of small tickets up to a certain point in development is the really tricky part.
+Figuring out the number of small tickets up to a certain point in development is the really tricky part. -->

 ## Planning code

 // move elsewhere?
 Rename section?
 Most of it is about UML diagramms.

 A widely used tool to display interactions between classes are UML diagrams.
 To put it up front, I don’t like UML.
 It's generally a waste of time.
 You can also just briefly write the empty classes and connect them in code.
-It’s the same.
-Just in a different representation.
+It’s the same, just in a different representation.
 UML is the worse one.
 It would be easy to create the UML programming language.
 But no one has done it.
-Because graphical programming sucks, it is harder to understand than code.
+Because graphical programming is terrible.
+It is harder to understand than code.
 Small UML diagrams are OK, but one can quickly get lost if they get bigger.
 Ask scientists about their experience with Labview.
 I prefer writing the code framework right away and save the effort for creating UML diagrams.
 However, feel free to try UML diagrams.
 If they are a great help for you or your team it doesn’t matter what I think.

 One also has to consider the limitations of UML diagrams.
 The only represent classes and their relationships.
 This covers only a tiny fraction of a program.
 Quite frequently you have to understand the logic behind a problem where UMLs won’t help you.
 You need something different.
 Try out whatever you feel like.
 Some different sketch, a plot, a coffee break, a walk in the forest, ...
 As long as it helps you understanding the problem it does the job.